pseudogene/uniprime/TUTORIAL.md

     --size   Optimal size of the amplification. (default 600)

    'vPCR'    Virtual-PCR retrieving all amplicons:
-    --target 'PrimerID to be used for this action. (mandatory*) --db     Database used when performing the tblastx search. (default value 'wgs')
+    --target PrimerID to be used for this action. (mandatory*) --db     Database used when performing the tblastx search. (default value 'wgs')
     --query  the BLAST search can be limited to the result of an Entrez query